Federal Direct Stafford Loan Program

 - Click on Sign In.

-- Provide your social security number, the first 2 characters of your last name, date of birth, and your FAFSA pin number.
+- Provide your social security number, the first 2 characters of your last name, date of birth, and your FAFSA user name and password.
 This will bring you to a page with your personal information.

 - If you are a first-time student at Seton Hill and have never borrowed before, you must first click on Complete Entrance Counseling and complete the entrance counseling session before you proceed to the Master Promissory Note (MPN).
 Choose Subsidized/Unsubsidized (Stafford).